troyxmccall/docker-vcsi/README.md

 # Docker-VCSI

 ## Overview
 Docker-VCSI is a Docker-based solution designed to automate the generation of video thumbnail sheets on Synology NAS systems or any Docker-compatible environment.
 It scans a designated directory for `.mov`, `.MOV`, `.mp4`, and `.MP4` files and generates thumbnail sheets using `vcsi`.
-This process is scheduled as a cron job within the Docker container.
+This process is scheduled as a weekly cron job within the Docker container.

 ## Features
 - Automatically generates thumbnail sheets for video files.